”We never take wrestling home” – an interview with Tamás Lőrincz and Viktor Lőrincz

 – You will fear for your son…

 Tamás: I went to school alone at the age of 9, and everywhere else, and as soon as I reached the door handle, I picked Viktor up from kindergarten.
-Today it's hard to imagine, especially in Budapest...
+Today that kind of life is hard to imagine, especially in Budapest...

 – Viktor, how did you feel about the sporting lifestyle and freedom?